GHTaarn/UnicodeREPL.jl/README.md

 (Because `UnicodeREPL.jl` uses non-public Julia interface components, the official version is only compatible with stable Julia versions.
-You can bypass this check with `Pkg.add("https://github.com/GHTaarn/UnicodeREPL.jl#nocompat")` if you are using an unstable version of Julia)
+You can bypass this check with `Pkg.add(url="https://github.com/GHTaarn/UnicodeREPL.jl", rev="nocompat")` if you are using an unstable version of Julia)

 ## Use